We provide our interns experiences that enable them to develop data-backed research aptitude towards new and exciting domains.

 The CyPSi Lab, established in 1999 at the Institute of Informatics and Communication (IIC) of University of Delhi has contributed to a wide range of domains from Educational Technologies, to scientific research papers and to Cyber Physical Systems (CPS)

-The CyPSi Lab at the Institute of Informatics and Communication (IIC) offers an opportunity to be at the forefront of R & D in CPS & allied disciplines and collaborate with research groups worldwide to deal with real life challenges.
-The research outcomes are further developed as products by PnS groups, promoting entrepreneurship and delivery to intended audiences.
+The lab offers an opportunity to be at the forefront of Research and Development (R & D) in Cyber Physical Systems (CPS) & allied disciplines and collaborate with research groups worldwide to deal with real life challenges.
+The research outcomes are further developed by Product and Service groups thereby promoting entrepreneurship and their delivery to intended audiences.

-Wearable devices are complex systems of sensors, cross-domain communication networks, handling large amounts of data with real-time decision-making capabilities.
+Wearable devices are complex systems of sensors and cross-domain communication networks handling large amounts of data with real-time decision-making capabilities.
 In addition, they provide continuous autonomous service over a long period.
-Therefore, rigorous research in computing and design technologies is needed to adequately overcome the challenges to satisfy the stringent demands of wearable devices.
+Therefore, rigorous research in computing and design technologies is required to adequately overcome these challenges to satisfy the stringent demands of wearable devices.